 If you need to constantly control the group of servers, you can create predefined connections.
-At that rate, corresponding items of menu Remote appear and then you can connect to the server "in one click."
+At that rate, corresponding items of menu Remote appear and then you can

-Choose the menu item Remote | Define Connections of predefined connections.
+Choose the menu item Remote | Define Connections ها for creating/editing of predefined connections.